 2. Next cut out your coconut tree trunk.
 Again outlining the trunk first will always help.
 As you can see in the picture, this is a simple curved trunk with some vertical lines down the length.

-Get Your Toddler Involved in Putting It All Together
+Get Your Toddler Involved

 This step depends on your toddler’s age.